-The course is taken by students enrolled in the fall senior year of the Animation program.
-Students complete pre-production and begin production of the Senior Film Capstone Thesis.
-The course is devoted to 3-D modeling and rigging (if making a 3-D film), 2-D pencil tests (if making a 2-D film), lighting, testing of techniques and special effects to insure items work, texturing, test-rendering, and test animation.
-Faculty approval required prior to film production.
+This course is taken by students enrolled in the fall semester of the senior year of the Animation program.
+Students complete assignments related to the production of a short animated film.
+Research and application of skills will depend upon the chosen specialization of the student (Pre-Production, Production, Post-Production, or Generalist).
+The film and skills being developed in this course will be completed in the following spring, in ANM402.
 A studio course.
 For program major or minor requirements, a grade of C or above is required for successful completion.
 Prerequisites: ANM 303; must earn C or above in all prerequisites for this course.
 3 credits (Fall)